SoukhyaHegde24/Assignment_Soukhya/README.md

 1.Download myprojectdir and myprojectenv folder

-2. run as sh script1.sh
+2. run as sudo sh script1.sh

-3.If it ask for permission then run chmod +x script1.sh and then run the command sh script.sh
+3.If it ask for permission then run as chmod +x script1.sh

+  and then run the command sh script.sh

  4.In the browser,open 127.0.0.1:8000/superapp